-The Bible doesn’t say a lot about crossdressing, but it says more about homosexuality.
+The Bible doesn’t say a lot about crossdressing and autogynephilia, but it says more about homosexuality.
 How can understanding homosexuality and the Bible’s view of it help us to understand better how to think about crossdressing?
-A friend sent me this resource, an article about homosexuality thinking it might be helpful for our community at this website.
+A friend sent me an article about homosexuality thinking it might be helpful for our website community.
 I agree.
-It’s full of good stuff, mostly about how to think about homosexuality, but also is relevant to all people in that we all have broken sexuality.
+It’s full of good stuff, mostly about how to think about homosexuality.
+But it is also relevant to all people in that we all have broken sexuality.
 And many of the principles the author talks about are very helpful to us in understanding how to look at crossdressing as Christians.

 It’s written by Sam Williams, professor at Southeastern Baptist Theological Seminary.
 The article/lecture which you can read here is called – “A Christian Psychology of and Response to Homosexuality.”
 I highly encourage you to read it.
-I’m just going to reflect on a few highlights, so my post won’t make as much sense if you don’t read what he wrote.
+I’m only going to reflect on a few of his points, so my post won’t make quite as much sense if you don’t read the whole of what he wrote in context.
 It’s written from a Christian perspective.
 If you are not a Christian it’s still very much worth a read, but you might disagree with some of the conclusions.
-If you would rather watch a video than read it, you can watch the entire lecture – here.
+If you would rather watch a video than read it, you can watch the entire lecture here.

 The lecture begins very personally as he talks about his strong friendships with gay men and the struggles that they went through.
 The purpose of the lecture is not to argue the biblical viewpoint about homosexuality.
 He admits he agrees with the dominant Christian position that homosexual desires are not a good thing and that it is sinful to give in to them.
 His purpose is mainly to help Christians think about the causes and nature of homosexuality, and how to care for those well who are struggling with it.

 He talks a lot about the differences between just having same sex attraction (SSA) and deciding to make your same sex attraction or orientation a fundamental part of your identity.
-I never thought about the fact that “being gay” as an identity never existed until our recent Western culture, even though homosexuality has been practiced for thousands of years.
-I also thought it was interesting how he explained (in a footnote) how the Bible doesn’t talk in terms of gay identity, but just uses more descriptive terms about what a person does.
-Often I hear people say the Bible doesn’t talk about committed homosexual relationships, and the like.
+“Being gay” as an identity never existed until our recent Western culture, even though homosexuality has been practiced for thousands of years.
+I also thought it was interesting how he explained (in a footnote) how the Bible doesn’t talk in terms of gay identity, but rather uses more descriptive terms about what a person does.
+Often I hear people say the Bible doesn’t talk about committed same-sex marriages.
 But the Bible does not need to.
-It describes concrete behavior which teaches us that the desires and actions themselves are “unnatural” and disordered.
+It describes concrete behavior, and describes certain desires and actions as “unnatural” and disordered.
 I think the same may be said about crossdressing.
-The Bible describes the concrete behavior but doesn’t need to get into all the details about people being crossdressers, or those with gender identity disorder, or transsexuals, etc. These are new modern labels, but it doesn’t mean the Bible doesn’t talk about these things.
-It just does so in the everyday language of concrete description.
-(And of course other biblical truths and themes play a large part in helping us in how to think about homosexuality or crossdressing).
+The Bible describes the concrete behavior but doesn’t need to get into all the details about people being trans or autogynephilic.
+Without using the modern identity labels, the Bible still speaks to all of the current issues regarding sexuality.
+But the Bible speaks in the everyday language of concrete description.
+(And of course broad biblical truths and themes also play a large part in helping us in how to think about homosexuality or crossdressing).

 It is this incorporation of homosexuality into the center of that person’s identity that makes even the most sensitive and winsome conversation so difficult with a person who identifies themselves as “gay”.
 If “gay” is who you are, then even the kindest challenge or disagreement is perceived at least as a personal rejection, and at worst as hateful or “violent.”
 (Losing our Virtue, 1998, p.4).”